Siliconrob/render-native/README.md

+This is an interview application built for [This Dot Labs](https://www.thisdot.co/)

 Welcome to this sample application API built in [Python 3.12.4](https://www.python.org/downloads/release/python-3124/) + [FastAPI](https://fastapi.tiangolo.com/) that leverages [REST Countries API](https://restcountries.com/).

 There are three components to this system (microservish)